Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 • Effects of propeller rotation on maneuvering.

-• Evolution going forward and backward.
+• Evolution going back and forth.

-• Ciaboga.
+• Sciaboga.

 • Evolution curve.